Drywood Termites in South Florida

 Where Do Drywood Termites Live in South Florida?

 Drywood termites in South Florida establish colonies in dry, undecayed wood, making them particularly dangerous to homes with wooden structures.
-Unlike subterranean termites that require constant soil contact, drywood termites nest directly within wooden beams, walls, and furniture.
+Unlike subterranean termites that require soil contact as a moisture source, drywood termites nest directly within wooden beams, walls, and furniture.

 - Attics and Roof Eaves: Warm, dry areas like attics are prime nesting spots for drywood termites, especially if the wood is unprotected or untreated.